 James Paskins works for the Office of the Vice-Provost (Research) at University College London (UCL).
 Major research projects include the UCL Grand Challenge of Sustainable Cities, the UCL London Agenda and the development of the UCL Environment Research Domain.

 James facilitates cross-disciplinary research that addresses complex issues that relate to the environment and urban sustainability, including transport, energy, health, water, resources and green spaces.
 He graduated from the University of Westminster in 2000 with a first class degree in Psychology, and went on to complete a PhD at UCL.

 Steve is a qualified solicitor who worked in both public and private practice.
 His interest in environmental issues prompted a change in career and he now works as a Conservation Programme Manager for the RSPB in South East England.

 John is a specialist in landscape, green infrastructure, coastal issues, climate change and energy.
 He is the Acting Head of Environment and Flood Management for Essex County Council.
 He believes that green spaces are for people, which is reflected in his work on opening up new green spaces in South Essex which include over 1000 hectares of new forest areas and 2000 hectares of marshland.

 Recently John has led the Thames Estuary path project creating a 29 mile path link the marshes, the estuary and 6 train stations.
 As an effective fundraiser, John has raised more the £23 million for environmental projects in Essex from government, the EU, Lottery and charitable trusts.

 Adam is Natural England’s Strategic Partnership Manager for the Thames Valley Team covering London, Surrey, Berks, Bucks and Oxons.
 Adam has worked in the Environment sector for over 20 years.
 He has worked with Peterborough City Council, the Wildlife Trust and the National Trust at Wicken Fen.

-He became a Farming and Wildlife Advisory Group (FWAG) adviser in Surrey and Hants in the before joining the Countryside Agency to work on National Park designations (South Downs/New Forest) and Areas of Outstanding Natural Beauty (AONB) policy.
+He became a Farming and Wildlife Advisory Group (FWAG) adviser in Surrey and Hants before joining the Countryside Agency to work on National Park designations (South Downs/New Forest) and Areas of Outstanding Natural Beauty (AONB) policy.